 At seven in the morning of the sixteenth of January one-hundred years ago today, J. Gresham Machen set sail from New York for the purpose of providing United States troops with spiritual counsel and gospel witness while working in support services with the Young Men’s Christian Association in France.
 The interdenominational YMCA was not his first choice for work as a noncombatant.
 He could not become a chaplain for the Presbyterian Church because the positions filled quickly, then he hoped to drive an ambulance but chose not do so because they could be commandeered to carry ordnance.
-Thus, as did many ministers of the day, he resolved to do his bit for the war effort as a “Y-man” supporting the Allied Expeditionary Force.
+Thus, as did many ministers of the day, he resolved to do his bit for the war effort as a “Y-man” supporting the American Expeditionary Force.

 The book, Letters from the Front: J. Gresham Machen’s Correspondence from World War 1, 2012, includes letters he sent home with the lion’s share destined for his mother in Baltimore.
 The first letter in the collection provides a summary account of his journey for the eleven days ending on January 25, 1918.
 On board ship Machen roomed with two other YMCA men in a stateroom amidships on the first deck, which was a good location for minimizing the affects of rough seas.
 The journey started out well and appeared to be no different to Machen than a peace-time Atlantic sailing.
 Temperate weather, a glassy sea, and neatly folded blankets on the deck chairs all contributed to hopes for an uneventful journey.
 There was really little indication that the ship was bound to the war zone.
 But that evening as twilight turned to night, the situation changed as precautionary measures were taken to protect the ship.
 Every source that could provide the slightest sliver of light was masked in order to blend the ship into the darkness and hide it from the monocular view of German U-boat periscopes.
 Also, there were two guns on board—one at the bow and the other astern.
 This trip was very different from Machen’s previous transatlantic journeys.